 Shooting me another probing glance before continuing to scribble notes, he asks, “Can you attest to this writing being in your mother’s hand?”

 “Yes, I can.
-Without question, the most current will was written by my mother,” I answer without hesitation.
-While over the years, the words my mother wrote shrunk, the letters growing closer together, the directive printed in block letters on a piece of gray paper was undoubtedly written by my mother, signed by her, and witnessed by her closest friend in Sioux Falls, Margaret.
+Without question, my mother wrote the will,” I answer without hesitation.
+While over the years, the words my mother wrote shrunk, the letters were growing closer together.
+The directive printed in block letters on a gray paper was undoubtedly written by my mother, signed by her, and witnessed by her friend, Margaret.

-Once you are named executors in this country, your standing will be legally established and may be useful as you proceed in other countries.”
+Once you are named executors in this country, your standing will be legally established and may be helpful as you proceed in other countries.”

-One day after my mother’s funeral and two days before Christmas and my executor’s year has begun.
+One day after my mother’s funeral and two days before Christmas, my executor’s year began.

 In my effort to categorize my mother’s world, I discover that my mother still has her instinct to hide envelopes of money around the apartment.
 Burying bills between the folds of her bras and underwear, underneath my grandmother’s pearls in her jewelry case, on the lower shelf of her closet in an old Tiffany’s box, in every pocket of her purses and wallets, she maintained her obsession to save every dollar for an emergency.
 At first, I count the found envelopes’ contents, marking the totals on the adhesive flaps, and occasionally cram a twenty or two into my own wallet to pay for hospital parking or gas, but rarely to pay for food.
 A week since my mother’s stroke, I am still not eating.